csea-lab/csea-lab/lib_ben/contrascan/README.md

 ### Introduction:
 -----------------

 These are the scripts I used to transform Matt's concurrent EEG/fMRI dataset (not included here) into BIDS format in the summer of 2020.
-After I BIDSified it, I preprocessed it using [fMRIPrep running in a Docker container.](https://fmriprep.org/en/stable/docker.html)
+After I BIDSified it, I preprocessed it using [fMRIPrep running in a Docker container.](https://fmriprep.org/en/stable/docker.html) Also included is [submitjob.sh](submitjob.sh), which I used to run fMRIPrep in HiPerGator, UF's cluster.

 ### To BIDSify the data:
 ------------------------